DFE-Digital/teacher-cpd-design-history/app/posts/manage-training/2023-11-08-teachers-leaving-schools.md

 These participants were invited from a sample of schools who had previously had early career teachers leave during their induction.

 In the focus groups, the participants were asked about their experience of teachers leaving school during their early career induction.
-They were also shown the new prototype design and asked to use it to tell us that one of the teacher was leaving the school.
+They were also shown the new prototype design and asked to use it to tell us that one of the teachers was leaving the school.

 The question about the date the teacher was leaving was clear and posed no issues.